New Jerusalem: Baháʼí Faith

 The Baháʼí Faith views the New Jerusalem as the renewal of religion that takes place about every thousand years and which secures the prosperity of the human world.
 Bahá'u'lláh, the founder of the Baháʼí Faith, identified the New Jerusalem with his claimed revelation (the word of God), and more specifically with the Law of God.

 `Abdu'l-Bahá, Bahá'u'lláh's son, further explains that the New Jerusalem which descends from heaven is not an actual city which is renewed, but the law of God since it descends from heaven through a new revelation and it is renewed.

 Shoghi Effendi, head of the religion after the death of `Abdu'l-Bahá, stated that specifically Bahá'u'lláh's book of laws, the Kitáb-i-Aqdas, is the new Jerusalem.
 Bahá'u'lláh, in the Tablet of Carmel, also states that the new Jerusalem had appeared upon the new Mount Zion, Mount Carmel.

 Music

 The Latin Christian hymn "Urbs beata Jerusalem", dating from the 7th or 8th century, makes reference to the Heavenly Salem" as a place of peace and love and a symbol for the Christian's longing for Heaven.
 The 1851 English translation by John Mason Neale is "Blessed city, heavenly Salem".

 The Lutheran hymn "Jerusalem, du hochgebaute Stadt", with lyrics written by Johann Matthäus Meyfart in 1626, describes entering the Heavenly Jerusalem.
 It was set by composers such as Max Reger and Sigfrid Karg-Elert.

+In the 1972 song "Supper's Ready" by English progressive rock group Genesis, the closing section, "As Sure as Eggs is Eggs (Aching Men's Feet)", describes the arrival of the New Jerusalem and admission of the righteous.

+The 1989 song "Let the River Run" by Carly Simon prominently mentions the New Jerusalem as an allusion to New York City in its first and last verses.